 Compliance & Auditing

 Hybrid cloud environments must adhere to various compliance requirements and industry standards, which often differ between private and public clouds.
-It is often challenging to coordinate compliance measures, conduct audits, and ensure that data governance practices meet regulatory obligations across the hybrid infrastructure.
+Coordinating compliance measures, conducting audits, and ensuring that data governance practices meet regulatory obligations across the hybrid infrastructure can be challenging.

-You can overcome this challenge by setting up a centralized compliance and auditing system using automated tools.
+You can overcome this challenge using automated tools by setting up a centralized compliance and auditing system.
 These tools should provide monitoring and reporting capabilities so that you know the compliance level of your hybrid cloud environment.

 Hybrid Cloud Security Best Practices

-You have to have a strategic mindset to ensure that your hybrid cloud security is up to the mark.
-Here are some cloud security best practices that you can implement to ensure that your organization can easily navigate the complexities of a hybrid cloud environment.
+You need a strategic mindset to ensure your hybrid cloud security is up to the mark.
+Here are some cloud security best practices you can implement to ensure your organization can easily navigate the complexities of a hybrid cloud environment.

 -